htc-ccis1301/fall-2017/_experiences/fan-page-pt1.md

 - A summary of what this thing is and what you like about it.
 - A list of something (ordered or unordered).
 - A header with the site name
-- At least two subheadings.
+- At least two subheadings with one or more paragraphs of text following each.
 - A footer with copyright information.
 You own the copyright to your own page, so use your name and the current year.
 - An email contact link for you in the footer.
 To avoid putting your real email on the page you can use yourFirstName@yourLastName.com or something like that, so long as it is a proper email link, I don't care if it actually works.